jordan52/trickykegstands/src/site/todayILearned.md

 **[Class 10: After Web 2.0](http://blakemasters.tumblr.com/post/22660214207/peter-thiels-cs183-startup-class-10-notes-essay)**

 **[Class 11: Secrets](http://blakemasters.tumblr.com/post/22866240816/peter-thiels-cs183-startup-class-11-notes-essay)**

+Secrets -
+* monopoly vs competition (monopolies lie about being monopolies. competitors swear they're monopolies)
+* power law (most stuff is crap. about 2 things on the right side of the curve make up for everything else)
+* importance of distribution (salespeople are important)

+trick is, there are a lot of secrets out there. you have to find one and execute on it.
+There is a framework for finding these secrets.
+1. natural secrets - go out into the world and work until the universe reveals the secret.
+2. people secrets - people don't tell you everything.

+So, go out and figure out what people aren't telling you OR what the universe is not telling you.
+What people aren't telling you should give you a good idea of where to go looking for secrets.
+That's where you should direct your attention.
+Often, people will hide secrets about the universe, for ex. the power law.
+The idea is to ask questions to find out what is taboo, what is not talked about.
+Tesla succedded because they realized that cleantech was not about being clean, but more about being fashionable.
+So, they went for the high-end luxry market and won.

+Now, what do you do wiht your secrets?

+start up. don't tell secrets about people (julian assange). do share secrets about nature. tell your secrets and MOVE FAST.

 **[Class 12: War and Peace](http://blakemasters.tumblr.com/post/23250566538/peter-thiels-cs183-startup-class-12-notes-essay)**

+Decide if you want to fight or flee.

 **[Class 13: You Are Not A Lottery Ticket](http://blakemasters.tumblr.com/post/23435743973/peter-thiels-cs183-startup-class-13-notes-essay)**

+Luck vs. Skill in success. optimistic/pessimistic vs determinate/indeterminate - need to study this one more.

 **[Class 14: Seeing Green](http://blakemasters.tumblr.com/post/23787022006/peter-thiels-cs183-startup-class-14-notes-essay)**

+Of markets in clean energy and environment.

 **[Class 15: Back to the Future](http://blakemasters.tumblr.com/post/24122680868/peter-thiels-cs183-startup-class-15-notes-essay)**

+Ways to think about the future.
+Look at past predictions of the future and see where they went wrong.
+We're probably making similar predicting the future, now.
+Figure out where the "future" failed (nuclear, flying cars) and maybe concentrate in those areas.

 **[Class 16: Decoding Ourselves](http://blakemasters.tumblr.com/post/24253160557/peter-thiels-cs183-startup-class-16-decoding)**

+of biotech companies.

 **[Class 17: Deep Thought](http://blakemasters.tumblr.com/post/24464587112/peter-thiels-cs183-startup-class-17-deep-thought)**

+Of AI companies

 **[Class 18: Founder as Victim, Founder as God](http://blakemasters.tumblr.com/post/24578683805/peter-thiels-cs183-startup-class-18-notes-essay)**

+Traits of founders - one interesting thing here is finding/being the scapegoat and the politics of sacrifice (britney spears).

 **[Class 19: Stagnation or Singularity?](http://blakemasters.tumblr.com/post/25149261055/peter-thiels-cs183-startup-class-19-notes-essay)**

+talking about the future with three experts.

 #### 2013 03 12